-It was the School’s honest expression of structure that caught the attention of European “International Style” or “Modernist” (to distinguish them from other “Modern”) historians during the mid-20th century (Sigfried Giedion, Henry-Russell Hitchcock, Philip Johnson, Louis Mumford, and Carl Condit), as they presented the Chicago School buildings of this period as a precedent of the new functionalist, minimalist architecture of Europe in the latter half of the 1920s.
+It was the Chicago School’s honest expression of structure, however, that caught the attention of European “International Style” or “Modernist” historians (Sigfried Giedion, Henry-Russell Hitchcock, Philip Johnson, Louis Mumford, and Carl Condit) to distinguish them from other “Modern” historians during the mid-20th century, as they presented the Chicago School buildings of this period as a precedent of the new functionalist, minimalist, undecorated architecture of Europe in the latter half of the 1920s.
 Note that nowhere have I said that a goal of the Chicago School architects was the elimination of ornament, for their objective, following Owen Jones’ lead was to develop a modern style of ornament to be part and parcel of their new architectural language.

 1.10.
 WAS THERE EVER A “CHICAGO SCHOOL”?